About Us

 Support

-The PLRH receives indirect funding from the NIHR via the CCTU.
+PLRH infrastructure and core staffing are supported by indirect NIHR (National Institute for Health and Care Research) funding via the Cambridge BRC and support-in-kind from CCTU.
 The CCTU is a UK Clinical Research Collaborator and a member of the Cancer Research UK CTU group, with accreditation based on a quality management system covering all aspects of clinical trials conduct.
 The CCTU is a founding member of the International Clinical Trial Centre Network (ICN).
+Patient involvement funds have been kindly received from the East of England Research Design Service (now Research Support Service).